kamilgw/CUDA-Lab/Reports/Report5.md

 Total CPU Page faults: 1536
 ```

 We can see that after prefetch all vectors there are no longer any GPU page faults reported and Host to Device transfers is higher.
+But when we look at the time of execution it can be impressive how fast is computation prefetching all vectors.
+It took only 1.6ms!